We are passionate about grilling around here. If you love it as much as we do, you know how important it is to keep a clean grill.

 - Next, add a quarter cup of baking soda and mix it into the water/vinegar until it completely dissolves.

-- Drop in your grates and leave them to soak in the solution for at least 2 hours.
-We recommend leaving them in the solution overnight if there’s time.
+- Drop-in your grates and leave them to soak in the baking soda solution for at least 2 hours.
+We recommend leaving them in the baking soda solution overnight if there’s time.

 - Give them a good rinse before drying them with a paper towel.

-What to Do After Cleaning Stainless Steel Grates
+What to Do After Cleaning Your Stainless Steel Grill Grates

 One of the primary perks of using stainless steel grates is how low-maintenance they are.
-Unlike a cast iron grate that needs to be seasoned to keep it in good condition and prevent it from rusting, steel grates don’t require any of that.
+Unlike cast iron grill grates that need to be seasoned to keep it in good condition and prevent it from rusting, steel grates don’t require any of that.

 As long as you dry them thoroughly with paper towels after cleaning them and keep your grill moisture-free, your steel grates will remain pristine.
 If you live in a humid area, ensure you have a weather-resistant cover on your grill when it’s not in use.